2000-2005 | 2006-2011 | 2012-2017 | 2018-2023

 Steps outlined below are used to put together the above time series, extended beyond the period covered by SORCE data.
-The time series is updated every 2 months.
+The time series is updated on a monthly basis.

 Kopp, G. and J. L. Lean, 2011: A new, lower value of total solar irradiance: Evidence and climate significance, Geophysical Research Letters, 38, L01706. doi: 10.1029/2010GL045777.

 For the methodology of the RMIB composite construction:

 Mekaoui, S., and S. Dewitte, 2008: Total Solar Irradiance Measurement and Modelling during Cycle 23, Solar Physics, 247, 203-216. doi: 10.1007/s11207-007-9070-y.

 Dewitte, S., D. Crommelynck, and A. Joukoff, 2004: Total solar irradiance observations from DIARAD/VIRGO, Journal of Geophysical Research, 109, A02102. doi: 10.1029/2002JA009694.

 Dewitte, S., E. Janssen, and S. Mekaoui, 2013: Science results from the Sova-Picard total solar irradiance instrument, AIP Conference Proceedings, 1531, 688-691. doi: 10.1063/1.4804863.

 S. Dewitte, S. Nevens, 2016: The Total Solar Irradiance Climate Data Record, Astrophysical Journal, 830, 25.